Tibava

 Tibava (Tiba; Тібава) is a village and municipality in the Sobrance District in the Košice Region of eastern Slovakia.

 History

 In historical records the village was first mentioned in 1282.

 Geography

 The village lies at an altitude of 129 metres and covers an area of 10.657 km².
 It has a population of 530.

+Population

 Facilities

 The village has a public library, a gymnasium and a soccer pitch.